learn-co-curriculum/react-hooks-babel-and-react/README.md

 ![Tower of Babel](http://www.ancient-origins.net/sites/default/files/field/image/tower-of-babel-2.jpg)

-If you don't have time to procrastinate and [read the wiki][origin-myth], and want to get on with learning programming, allow us to provide the [TL;DR][tl;dr] and why it is relevant to the Babel tool we use:
+This is the Tower of Babel.
+If you don't have time to procrastinate and [read the wiki][origin-myth], and want to get on with learning programming, allow us to provide the [TL;DR][tldr] and why it is relevant to the Babel tool we use:

 The Tower of Babel was a colossal construction project long ago.
 It was being built by a united humanity speaking the same language, with the intention of